 Asking someone to be your bridesmaid can be exciting, but approach it thoughtfully and carefully.
 You want to feel secure in your choice, so be careful when asking.
 The last thing you want to do is tell someone you have changed your mind and no longer want them to fill this role.

 Be clear with your expectations, be understanding of their response, show appreciation for the task they have chosen to take on.
-But most of all, have tonnes of fun.
+But most of all, have lots of fun.